jayleighton/rock-paper-scissors-game/README.md

 ### Resolved Bugs
 - Instructions element causing overflow on body element.
-    - Set the element to a fixed height and add scrolling on overflow.
+    - Set the element to a fixed percentage viewport height and add scrolling on overflow.
 - Clicking the computer choice button triggered the game to start as a user selection.
-    - Added data-from attribute to the buttons to identify user and computer buttons for event listeners
+    - Added "data-from" attribute to the buttons to identify user and computer buttons for event listeners
-- Feedback was too fast after making a selection leaving the user unsure if something happened.
+- Feedback was too fast after making a selection leaving the user unsure if something actually happened.
-    - Added time delays to the display of the computer choice and the result
+    - Added time delays to the display of the computer choice and the result to improve the user experience
 - Clicking on the user buttons before the time interval passed to display components caused issues with the flow of the game
     - Added code to disable the user buttons until the result is displayed
 - Unable to scroll to the result when testing with a wide, but short display
     - Correct overflow setting against the body selector causing the overflow to be hidden
 - The element showing the result of the game was not noticeable at the bottom of the screen
-    - Add the element to the top of the game area
+    - Moved the element to the top of the game area for better visibility

 ### Known Bugs